gardener/gardener/docs/concepts/scheduler.md

+---
+title: Scheduler
+description: Understand the the configuration and flow of the controller that assigns a seed cluster to newly created shoots
+---

 # Gardener Scheduler

 The Gardener Scheduler is in essence a controller that watches newly created shoots and assigns a seed cluster to them.